-During the second term, all students take a required course— the only one of its kind taught by a journalism school anywhere in the world — Covering Deprivation.
+During the first semester, all students take a required course— the only one of its kind taught by a journalism school anywhere in the world — Covering Deprivation.

-The course culminates in an extended field trip, following which students present their findings in a special broadsheet, as television feature, or as multimedia reports in coveringdeprivation.acjnewsline.org depending on their stream.
+The course culminates - in the beginning of the second semester - in an extended field trip, following which students present their findings in a platform of their choice: a special broadsheet, as video feature, or as multimedia reports.

 ACJ students, in collaboration with UNICEF, cover issues of deprivation affecting children.
 These stories are archived in an online portal.